baetheus/lodasoft-api-ts/NOTES.md

   - employmentModel
   - reoModel
 - Search for Option<'a' | 'b'> type definitions and manually replace with defined enums and createEnumType type codecs
+- Normal enum type definitions must also be manually replaced with defined enums and createEnumType
+- contactId on MortgageBorrowerViewModel must be switched to an Option type
+- ResidencyBasisEnum needs a fourth option as the backend occasionally returns 3